lisa-wolfgang/Bubble-Wrap/README.md

 ### Effortless MSYT export

-When you're ready to use your text in your mod, simply hit the button or keyboard shortcut to export everything into a single MSYT text node and have it copied to the clipboard.
+When you're ready to use your text in your mod, simply hit the button or keyboard shortcut to export everything into a single MSYT entry and have it copied to the clipboard.
 Never type a `\n` again.

 ## Install